gbenroscience/linkedlist/README.md

 If you clear the sublist, it becomes detached from its parent.
 Changes made to the sublist are no longer propagated to the sublist

-If you need to have a sublist of a list independent of the original list, then create the sublist as above and call the Clone method o it e.g:
+If you need to have a sublist of a list independent of the original list, then create the sublist as above and call the Clone method on it e.g:

 ```Go